Legrandin/pycryptodome/Doc/src/signature/pkcs1_v1_5.rst

 It is more formally called ``RSASSA-PKCS1-v1_5`` in `Section 8.2 of RFC8017`__.

-The following example shows how the a *private* RSA key (loaded from a file) can be used to compute the signature of a message::
+The following example shows how a *private* RSA key (loaded from a file) can be used to compute the signature of a message::

         >>> from Crypto.Signature import pkcs1_15